 Seedling Trail Run

+Last night I had a peculiar dream.
 I took part in a trail run competition that combined the sport with an environmental challenge.
-Our task was not only to get to the finishing line as soon as possible — we were also supposed to plant trees on the way.
+The runners' task was not only to get to the finishing line as soon as possible — we were also supposed to plant trees on the way!